Increasing professional development opportunities for radiation oncology professionals in WA to participate in and conduct research

 CHALLENGES FOR CONDUCTING RESEARCH

-A strategy of the Radiation Oncology Workforce Sustainability in WA project is to increase access to research opportunities and mentorship in order to support the professional development and research experience of radiation oncology staff.
-It has supported seed funding for six small research projects with research mentorship for the successful seed funding applicants.
-In the future, research education workshops and seminars will be conducted for radiation oncology staff in WA.
+A strategy of the Radiation Oncology Workforce Sustainability in WA project was to increase access to research opportunities and mentorship in order to support the professional development and research experience of radiation oncology staff.
+It supported seed funding for six small research projects with research mentorship for the successful seed funding applicants.
+Research education workshops and seminars have been conducted for radiation oncology staff in WA.